 - Other MDR conditions

-A provisional patent application was filed in 2016.
+PCT patent application filed

 Stage of Development

-Screening experiments in vitro have validated the excellent safety profile, the low propensity for drug resistance, and the strong antimicrobial activity of A4-AMPs against various superbugs.
+Screening experiments in vitro have validated the excellent safety profile, low propensity for drug resistance, and strong antimicrobial activity of A4-AMPs against various superbugs.
 A selected lead compound of A4-AMPs was also successfully tested in vivo using mice, fully validating its safety and efficacy.
 Given the strategic need for new antimicrobials, clinical trials would likely be FDA fast-tracked when the IND is filed, and breakthrough status would be conferred upon a successful Phase 2 clinical trial.